Resuming Inquiries

 Inquiries may need to be resumed in several situations:

-- The inquiry is in progress.
+1. The inquiry is in progress and the user does not have a session token.
 As inquiries contain PII, we restrict when inquiries can be resumed.
 While newly created inquiries can be accessed by anyone with a link to the inquiry, pending inquiries require a session token to be accessed by the end user.
-Session tokens are generated by resuming inquiries, and can be passed via query string parameters for hosted flows and webviews, and via the client SDKs for embedded, inline, and native flows.
+Session tokens are generated by resuming inquiries, and can be passed via query string parameters for hosted flows, and via the client SDKs for embedded, inline, and native flows.

-- The user lost access to their session token.
-Session tokens are stored in session storage, which is local to the current browser window.
+2. The user lost their session token.
+Session tokens are stored in session storage, which is local to the current browser tab.
 If a user closes a pending inquiry and reopens it in a separate browser window, they will lose their session token and see a 'Session expired' error.
-They will be unable to continue the inquiry without a new session token.
+They will be unable to continue the inquiry without a new session token or one-time link.

-- The inquiry has expired.
+3. The inquiry has expired.
 To ensure that inquiries are associated with only one individual, pending inquiries are expired after a set time period (24 hours by default), after which the inquiry becomes inaccessible to end users.
+For more information, see Inquiry Expiration.

 require 'http'